BD2KGenomics/dcc-metadata-indexer/README.md

 ## Billing and database.
 The metadata indexer was recently modified to deploy using docker as part of an ongoing migration to docker.
-For compartmentalization and containerizing, the work of generating invoices was moved intot he metadata indexer.
+For compartmentalization and containerizing, the work of generating invoices was moved into the metadata indexer.
 To get this working, you need to install everything from requirements.txt and then also set the DATABASE_URL environment variable is set to point to a database URI in the format expected by SQLAlchemy (see